DimitriPalmer22/Relapse-Code-Documentation/_temp/Winter Break/12-12 Level Design Going Forward.md

 ### Linear Parts of a Nonlinear Level

 We don't want our levels to completely be nonlinear because that would pretty much make it an open-world game, and we don't want that.
+This would make it too difficult to control how the player learns / progresses through the game.

+On the other hand, we also don't want our levels to be completely linear because that would make the game boring.

+So what do we do?

+We can use "Choke Points"
 # Levels as Teachers

 Through the game's level design, the player learns about the game's mechanics.